 When you’ve finished decluttering your home, and you can see the floors again, make it your mission to keep each room looking tidy and clean.
 Polish surfaces, vacuum and mop floors and deep clean the kitchen and bathrooms.
 Keeping your home clean and clutter-free will reduce stress, maximize space and lower the risk of accidents and pest infestations.

 If you don’t already have a camera or an alarm system in place, it’s wise to explore your options and think about taking extra security measures.
-Today, there are some very sophisticated, innovative products on the market, including cameras that link to your smartphone.
-Browse websites, read reviews and compare features.
+You could equip not only your home, but also yourself, to face any potential threats that could cause disturbance or damage.
+Be it burglars or unwanted wild animals, owning a shotgun could be one way to deter them from entering your property.
+However, ensure that you are aware of gun laws wherever you reside and that you can also handle a weapon as safely as possible.
+Do your research using online resources here and on other informative websites before you buy a shotgun to protect your home.
+Further, there are some very sophisticated, innovative products on the market, including cameras that link to your smartphone.
+Browse websites, read reviews, and compare features.
 Some products and systems may suit your requirements and your budget better than others.
 Once you’ve decided on the innovations you want to purchase, it’s a good idea to search for experts to get your system up and running for you, like a firm that specializes in Nest Smart device installation.
 Hiring professionals enables you to eliminate the hassle of setting the product up, and you can also learn how to adjust and program settings to suit your needs.
 With many modern gadgets and gizmos, you can use your phone to monitor your home when you’re not in and to receive updates and alerts.

 As well as fitting deterrents to lower the risk of break-ins, it’s also crucial to avoid leaving windows and doors open and to make sure your social media accounts are set to private.
 If you’re posting photographs or tagging yourself in exotic locations, thieves will know that you’re not at home.
 Leaving a car parked in the driveway and asking your neighbors to collect your mail can also help to create the illusion that somebody is home.